ishitapradhan19/web-app-apple-quality/README.md

 The best model **SVM** with **92.075% Cross Validation Accuracy** was selected based on these metrics, and then **FastAPI** was configured to run on the backend using the **Uvicorn** module, using the best model hyperparameters discovered in the notebook, developed by [Satvik](https://github.com/ravesandstorm/).

+Node modules and frontend scripts with **ejs and js** were processed and developed by me.

 ---

 ## 🚀 How to Run the Application